ith-harvey/goog-drive-test/README.md

 the adapter package as a dependency to the `package.json` file in the `dependencies` section.

-Once you've added the dependency with `npm install --save` to install it you can then run hubot with the adapter.
+Once you've added the dependency with `npm install --save` to install it and edited the `./bin/hubot` file (see above) you can then run hubot with the adapter.

     % bin/hubot -a <adapter>